freeletics/khonshu/whetstone/README.md

 common.
 The first 2 will be used on `@MergeComponent` annotation of the generated component, i.e. `@MergeComponent(scope = ExampleScope::class, dependencies = [ExampleDependencies::class])`.

-Since the generated component is using Anvils `@MergeComponent`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.
+Since the generated component is using Anvil's `@MergeComponent`, it is possible to use `@ContributesTo`, `@ContributesBinding` and so on with that same scope to contribute objects into it.